How to Organize a Green Event: Tips for Sustainable Planning

 Make sustainability a priority

-If you’re leading planning and organization for an event, it’s important to set the stage early on.
+If you’re leading the planning and organization of an event, it’s important to set the stage early on.
 You have the most power to make sustainability a priority in the pre-planning stages, so outline your sustainable goals early on.

 If you’re proactive in the early stages of planning, you have a better chance of getting potential partners on board with your sustainability goals.
 From choosing a more eco-friendly and accessible location to checking with your region’s waste and recycling mandates, factoring the environmental effects into every step of the planning process will ultimately reduce your party footprint.

 Traditionally, events have been a huge paper-waste.
 Invitations, flyers, event programs, and paper handouts are some of the event materials that typically end up in the trash before an event is even done.
 To achieve sustainability, move towards eliminating paper waste with digital marketing and communications.